Teradata/product-help/UseCases/ManufacturingDefects/README.md

 GROUP BY mfg.company order by 2 desc
 ```

-A very high number of faulty cars all came from the same assembly plant!
+A very high number of faulty cars came from the same assembly plant!

 Find out what battery cells are installed in the cars with bad batteries: